GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 :::{admonition} Output maps
 :class: note

-We will generate two output maps to support the analysis:
+We will generate two different types of output maps to support the analysis:
 - Map 1 will provide an cyclone impact overview of the **affected districts, the extent of the cyclone event, and the locations of relevant warehouses**.
-- Map 2 will focus on the impact to infrastructure and population, displaying the **number of affected people, buildings, health sites, and education facilities**.
+- Map 2 will focus on the impact to infrastructure and population.
+We will create 5 different impact maps displaying the following information:
+    - **exposed population**
+    - **exposed buildings**
+    - **exposed health sites**
+    - **exposed education facilities**
+    - **exposed agricultural landcover**
 :::

-Additionally, a map showing the **warehouse isochrones** for all 13 warehouses will be provided by HeiGIT.
+Additionally, a map showing the **warehouse isochrones** for all 13 warehouses will be provided.
+The map and the map template can be found in the **warehouse_isochrone_matrix** folder.

-NEED NEW IMAGE

 ```{figure} /fig/MAD_Trigger_workflow_Step5.png
 ---